apostrophecms/apostrophe-documentation/tutorials/core-concepts/06-modules/01-how-apostrophe-modules-are-structured.md

 You can also work directly with `self.apos.app`, which is the Express app object, in order to invoke `self.apos.app.get` and create a route with a more public-friendly URL.
 {% endhint %}

 `api.js`, by convention, usually contains all of the other methods we’re adding to the module.
-This is a bit underwhelming because some methods are likely to get called by project-level developers and/or other modules, and some are obviously implementation details, called for us automagically, etc.
+This is a bit underwhelming because some methods are likely to get called by project-level developers and/or other modules, and some are obviously implementation details, called automagically, etc.

 `implementation.js` attempts to improve the readability of `api.js` by limiting itself to methods in the "implementation detail" category.
 This doesn't mean these methods can't be overridden, and indeed when extending a module it is quite common to want to change these details.
 Not all of our core modules currently have an `implementation.js` file.